 Planning a Trip to Wisconsin

-In July or August of 2018, I will be making a trip back to my home state of Wisconsin.
+In 2018 and 2019, I made trips back to my home state of Wisconsin.
 Wisconsin is my home because I was born in Milwaukee and grew up on farms in the southeastern part of the state.
 I also attended the University of Wisconsin in Madison from 1962 through 1966.

 After joining the Navy and later living in Taiwan and Maryland, I still called Wisconsin my home.
 This, undoubtedly, is because my parents lived in Wisconsin until their deaths and my siblings still all live in the Badger State.

-For more than 10 years, I have lived as an expat in Thailand.
+Since 2007, I have lived as an ex-pat in Thailand.
 Every two years, however, I have been drawn back to my home state.

 In this article, I give suggestions for planning a trip to Wisconsin.
 This includes where you should go and what you should do.
-I also share personal plans related to my upcoming trip to America's Dairyland.
+I also share personal experiences related to my trips to America's Dairyland.

 Where is Wisconsin?